ImarisWolf/MagicListMaker/MagicListMaker/Docs/readme.md

 + Forced Fruition - SP - $8.00
 + Cloudstone Curio - NM - $9.50
 + Nissa, Steward of Elements - NM - $9.00
 With just sorting you can't do it.
-Sorting by nameat first priorty will crush you sorting by price:
+Sorting by name at first priorty will crush you sorting by price:
 + Cloudstone Curio - NM - $9.50
 + Forced Fruition - NM - $10.00
 + Forced Fruition - SP - $8.00